 The St. Joseph County Health Department issued a groundwater protection ordinance effective as of January 1999.

 Beginning in 1998, IDEM initiated activities to define the groundwater plume and install groundwater monitoring wells for long-term monitoring.
 These field activities were completed in June 2003, and in December 2003 IDEM released a draft interim remedial action report describing the groundwater remedial action activities.
 IDEM resumed groundwater monitoring activities in April 2007.

 In May 2010, the third FYR was completed.
 EPA and IDEM are continuing to monitor the groundwater contaminant plume.
-Additional monitoring wells will be installed by IDEM in November 2013 to determine if the contaminant plume has spread beyond the county water ordinance plume boundary.
-If it has, the county may need to expand its groundwater ordinance area of control.
+Additional monitoring wells were installed by IDEM in November 2013 to determine if the contaminant plume has spread beyond the county water ordinance plume boundary.

 ContactsRemedial Project Manager, U.S. EPA